Balancing Act or Bespectacled Frog

 Easy Berry Smoothies, and now with Frozen Berries

-Just when you thought home beverage preparation could not get any more exciting, comes word of frozen berry smoothies.
+Just when you thought home beverage preparation could not get any more intoxicating, comes word of frozen berry smoothies.
 Yes, dream on, Gwynnie.
 You can’t touch this, Martha.
 Who is king of the blueberry hill now?
 The flavors introduced using this method easily rival that previously only sampled in Three-Star Michelin haute cuisine bistros for several Benjamins.
 Yes, Parisienne Michelin Three Stars have berry smoothies, okay?

 Follow the recipe below the line, but instead of four tablespoons of maple syrup, use three.
-Then use a cup and a half of frozen berries.
+Then top off your two cups of milk with a cup of frozen berries.
 Your blender will have a “3” cup mark, just fill to this, no need to separately measure the frozen berries.
 Last, set your blender to smoothie for a minute instead of 45 seconds.
 This is what it’s all about — if you’re a bachelor who doesn’t get to the grocery as often as you”d like.

-But don’t let them roll until you try the seltzer, ice cream soda approximate, the look-alike.
-Snack with the kings, the best of them, and add a cup of seltzer to the creation below, pre-blending.
-Mere thoughts of this concoction will bring us all back to when girls wore bobby socks with poodle skirts, and guys greased their hair into D-As (translation, imagine a duck, okay, and imagine a duck’s — oh, never mind).
+But not until you try the seltzer, ice cream soda approximate.
+Add a cup of seltzer to the creation below, prior to blending.
+Doesn’t this concoction bring you back to when girls wore bobby socks with poodle skirts, and guys greased their hair into D-As (translation, imagine a duck, okay, and imagine a duck’s — oh, never mind).

 Basic Recipe (see above for frozen berry version): Be sure the berries are fresh.
 Blackberries seem to last longer in the fridge than raspberries.
 Blackberries have a richer flavor, raspberries a more subtle one.
 Blemishes and under-ripened ends on strawberries should be removed with a knife.